chriscarrollsmith/chriscarrollsmith.github.io/README.md

    - Create one record of type "CNAME", named "www", with your custom domain ("{your-domain}.com") as its value/content.
 (Obviously, replace the curly braces with your custom domain name.)
 Set "Time to Live" to half an hour.
 6. Wait a couple more hours for your DNS changes to propagate, then head back to "Settings > Pages" for your Github repo.
 If you've done everything correctly, You should see "DNS check successful" under the custom domain field.
 7. Click the check box to "Enforce HTTPS".
 If the DNS check passed, but the box isn't clickable, you may have to remove and re-add your domain.
 (Or Github may not have issued your site an SSL certificate yet.
 If you've removed and re-added your site and still can't click the checkbox, take and break for a few hours and then come back and try again.)

+This is a super tedious process with a lot of wait time built in, but hopefully these instructions will help you get it done.

+Additionally, to use a custom domain, you will need to make a couple changes to your repo's `package.json` file:

+1. Change the "homepage" attribute to your custom domain (e.g., "https://{your-domain}.com).
-8. In your site's `package.json` file, change the "deploy" command from "gh-pages -d dist" to "echo '{your-domain}.com' > ./dist/CNAME && gh-pages -d dist".
+2. Change the "deploy" command in `package.json` from "gh-pages -d dist" to "echo {your-domain}.com > ./dist/CNAME && gh-pages -d dist".
 (Obviously, replace the curly braces with your custom domain name.)

-It's a super tedious process with a lot of wait time built in, but hopefully these instructions will help you get it done.